NasitSony/kv-engine-cpp/README.md

 Guarantee:
 Committed objects remain recoverable after restart, inheriting the durability and crash-recovery semantics of the storage engine.

+**✅ v0.7 — Prefix Scan + ListObjects**

+Adds prefix-based key scanning to the KV engine, enabling object listing operations in the object storage layer.

+Object listing works by scanning the bucket index namespace:

+  bucketidx:<bucket>:<object-key>

+ListObjects performs a prefix scan on this index and loads object metadata for each entry, skipping logically deleted objects.

+This enables operations similar to:

+  ListObjects(bucket)
+  ListObjects(bucket, prefix)

+providing deterministic lexicographic listing of objects within a bucket.

 ### Object Write Commit Semantics
 Object writes follow a correctness-first design: